 Shirley Ballas is back on our screens as the head judge of Strictly Come Dancing, having stepped into Len Goodman's shoes since 2017.
 Shirley, 59, has the power to give the casting vote in the dance-offs.
 She's certainly impressed BBC bosses with her vast experience as a dance coach and her work on hit US show Dancing with the Stars.
 Plus, fans have praised her for her honest but fair feedback to contestants.
 So, what exactly do we know about the 'Queen of Latin'?

 When did Shirley join Strictly Come Dancing?

 The professional dancer replaced Len Goodman in 2017.
 She reprised her role for a third series this year alongside fellow returning judges Bruno Tonioli and Craig Revel-Horwood, and newcomer Motsi Mabuse.

 What kind of judge is Shirley?

 As head judge, Shirley has the power to give the casting vote in the dance-offs.
-Speaking to HELLO! earlier this year, she said: "My critiques will always remain firm.
+Speaking to HELLO!, she said: "My critiques will always remain firm.
 I will say it as I see it, though you can't help but get emotionally attached to the couples."
 Before she joined the show in 2017, Shirley said: "It's all about the four F's; fun, firm, feisty and fair.
 I may look and come across as quite strict, but I want the celebrities to know that when they are stood in front of me my heart will be pumping a thousand miles an hour for them in that moment and I'll want to give them comments to inspire them.
 But saying that I can also be strict.
 If I ask them to do something and they don't deliver it the following week I'm not going to tell them that it's ok, I'm not that kind of judge.
 I will be expecting things from them and I hope that they will be expecting things from me, to be as honest and as forthright as I can to help them become the best dancer they can be."